Anterior ethmoidal nerve: Distribution

 Within the anterior cranial fossa, it gives sensory fibers to the meninges to provide sensory innervation to part of the meninges.

 Its medial internal nasal branch innervates the superior and anterior portions of the nasal septum.

 Its lateral internal nasal branch innervates the anterior portion of the lateral nasal wall.

 It gives off branches to the roof of the nasal cavity, and bifurcates into a lateral internal nasal branch and medial internal nasal branch.
 It sends sensory fibers to the anterior ethmoid air cells and the middle ethmoidal air cells.

 Its terminal branch - the external nasal nerve - innervates skin of the nose between the nasal bones superiorly and the tip of the nose inferiorly, except the alar portion surrounding the external nares.

 Function

 It is involved in the diving reflex.

+Disease

+Chronic pain in this region is known as Anterior Ethmoidal Nerve Syndrome, or AENS.
+One cause of this is compression of the surrounding nerve which causes sphenopalatine ganglion neuralgia, with similar clinical findings of a cluster headache, outside of further nasal symptoms.
+Potential treatments include the injection of anesthetics or, in more serious cases, a partial turbinectomy.
+The syndrome was featured in season 3, episode 5 of Grey's Anatomy.